idaholab/moose/modules/navier_stokes/doc/content/source/fvkernels/INSFVTKESourceSink.md

 ## Wall formulation:

-All cells in contact with a boundary identified in the `walls` list are applied a different treatment for production and destruction.
+All cells in contact with a boundary identified in the [!param](/FVKernels/INSFVTKESourceSink/walls) list are applied a different treatment for production and destruction.
 A different formulation is used for the `sub-laminar` and `logarithmic` boundary layers.
 The determination of whether the near-wall cell lies in the laminar or logarithmic region